ryantd42/NY-Legislative-Git/2023/S3431A-2023/bill.md

  ONE-B,  THREE  HUNDRED  FIFTY-THREE,  THREE HUNDRED FIFTY-THREE-A, THREE HUNDRED FIFTY-SIX, THREE HUNDRED FIFTY-NINE, THREE HUNDRED SIXTY-ONE, OR THREE HUNDRED SIXTY-SIX OF THIS ARTICLE, OR
-  (B) HAS PAID AN ADMISSION FEE AS A SPECTATOR WHO IS KNOWINGLY PRESENT, MADE A WAGER, OR OTHERWISE ACTIVELY CONTRIBUTED, IN ANY MANNER,  TO  THE EXHIBITION OF ANIMAL FIGHTING BEING CONDUCTED.
+  (B) HAS PAID AN ADMISSION FEE, MADE A  WAGER,  OR  OTHERWISE  ACTIVELY CONTRIBUTED,  IN  ANY MANNER, TO THE EXHIBITION OF ANIMAL FIGHTING BEING CONDUCTED.
   PROMOTING ANIMAL FIGHTING IN THE SECOND DEGREE IS A CLASS A  MISDEMEA- NOR  AND,  FOR  PURPOSES  OF PARAGRAPH (B) OF SUBDIVISION ONE OF SECTION 160.10 OF THE CRIMINAL PROCEDURE LAW, SHALL BE TREATED AS A  MISDEMEANOR DEFINED IN THE PENAL LAW.
   §  351-B.  PROMOTING  ANIMAL FIGHTING IN THE FIRST DEGREE.
 A PERSON IS GUILTY OF PROMOTING ANIMAL  FIGHTING  IN  THE  FIRST  DEGREE  WHEN  SUCH
  PERSON:
+ S. 3431--A  3

   1. CAUSES AN ANIMAL TO ENGAGE IN ANIMAL FIGHTING;
-  2. TRAINS AN ANIMAL WITH THE INTENT THAT SUCH ANIMAL ENGAGE IN  ANIMAL FIGHTING;
+  2. TRAINS  AN ANIMAL UNDER CIRCUMSTANCES EVINCING AN INTENT THAT SUCH ANIMAL ENGAGE IN ANIMAL FIGHTING;
-  3. BREEDS,  TRANSFERS,  SELLS,  OR OFFERS FOR SALE AN ANIMAL WITH THE INTENT THAT SUCH ANIMAL ENGAGE IN ANIMAL FIGHTING;
+  3. BREEDS, TRANSFERS, SELLS,  OR  OFFERS  FOR  SALE  AN  ANIMAL  UNDER CIRCUMSTANCES  EVINCING  AN  INTENT  THAT  SUCH  ANIMAL ENGAGE IN ANIMAL FIGHTING;
- S. 3431  3

   4. PERMITS ANY ACT DESCRIBED IN SUBDIVISION ONE, TWO OR THREE OF  THIS SECTION TO OCCUR ON PREMISES UNDER HIS OR HER CONTROL; OR
-  5. OWNS, POSSESSES, HARBORS, OR KEEPS ANY ANIMAL ON PREMISES WHERE AN EXHIBITION OF ANIMAL FIGHTING IS BEING CONDUCTED WITH  THE  INTENT  THAT SUCH ANIMAL ENGAGE IN ANIMAL FIGHTING.
+  5. OWNS, POSSESSES, HARBORS, OR KEEPS ANY ANIMAL ON PREMISES WHERE AN EXHIBITION OF ANIMAL FIGHTING IS  BEING  CONDUCTED  UNDER  CIRCUMSTANCES EVINCING AN INTENT THAT SUCH ANIMAL ENGAGE IN ANIMAL FIGHTING.
   PROMOTING ANIMAL FIGHTING IN THE FIRST DEGREE IS A CLASS E FELONY.
   §  351-C.  PROMOTING ENTERPRISE ANIMAL FIGHTING.
 A PERSON IS GUILTY OF PROMOTING ENTERPRISE ANIMAL FIGHTING WHEN SUCH PERSON:
-  1. COMMITS THE CRIME OF PROMOTING ANIMAL FIGHTING IN THE FIRST  DEGREE IN  VIOLATION OF SUBDIVISION ONE OF SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTICLE AS PART OF, DURING, OR  IN  CONNECTION  WITH  A  CONTINUOUS EXHIBITION  OF  ANIMAL  FIGHTING  THAT INCLUDES MORE THAN TWO ANIMALS IN SUCCESSIVE ACTS OF ANIMAL FIGHTING;
-  2. COMMITS THE CRIME OF PROMOTING ANIMAL FIGHTING IN THE FIRST  DEGREE IN  VIOLATION  OF  SUBDIVISION  TWO  OR  THREE  OF SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTICLE AND  IS  IN  POSSESSION  OF  MORE  THAN  SIX ANIMALS WITH THE INTENT THAT SUCH ANIMALS ENGAGE IN, OR OTHERWISE FACIL- ITATE, ANIMAL FIGHTING;
+  1. COMMITS THE CRIME OF PROMOTING ANIMAL FIGHTING IN THE FIRST  DEGREE IN  VIOLATION  OF  SUBDIVISION  TWO  OR  THREE  OF SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTICLE AND  IS  IN  POSSESSION  OF  MORE  THAN  SIX ANIMALS  UNDER CIRCUMSTANCES EVINCING AN INTENT THAT SUCH ANIMALS ENGAGE IN, OR OTHERWISE FACILITATE, ANIMAL FIGHTING;
-  3. COMMITS THE CRIME OF PROMOTING ANIMAL FIGHTING IN THE FIRST DEGREE IN VIOLATION OF SUBDIVISION FOUR OF SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTICLE WHERE SUCH ACT IS A CONTINUOUS EXHIBITION OF ANIMAL  FIGHT- ING  THAT  INCLUDES  MORE  THAN TWO ANIMALS IN SUCCESSIVE ACTS OF ANIMAL FIGHTING; OR
-  4. COMMITS THE CRIME OF PROMOTING ANIMAL FIGHTING IN THE FIRST  DEGREE IN  VIOLATION  OF  SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTICLE AND HAS BEEN CONVICTED, WITHIN THE PREVIOUS FIVE YEARS, OF  A  VIOLATION  OF SECTION  THREE  HUNDRED  FIFTY-ONE-A,  THREE  HUNDRED FIFTY-ONE-B, THREE
+  2. COMMITS THE CRIME OF PROMOTING ANIMAL FIGHTING IN THE FIRST  DEGREE IN  VIOLATION  OF  SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTICLE AND HAS BEEN CONVICTED, WITHIN THE PREVIOUS FIVE YEARS, OF  A  VIOLATION  OF SECTION  THREE  HUNDRED  FIFTY-ONE-A,  THREE  HUNDRED FIFTY-ONE-B, THREE